joebew42/elixir_bank_account/scratch.md

 # DONE

+* document in the `readme` how to play with the existing restful api and graphql
 * graphQL API: expose the withdraw feature
 * graphQL API: expose the deposit feature
 * graphQL API: expose the check_balance feature